Messenger

 Market Threats

-- Telegram's 2GB file limit and multi-device sync
+- Telegram's cloud-native architecture offers superior multi-device sync

 What are the next best moves?